abhishekgit2105/Class-Management-System/README.md

 WHAT WE USED-> • SWITCH CASE: -Switch case statement is used when we have multiple conditions and we need to perform different actions based on the condition.

-• FUNCTIONS LIKE: - fflush(stdin) used to empty the buffer.
+• FUNCTIONS LIKE:- fflush(stdin) used to empty the buffer.

-• LOOPS: - a)while loop b)for loop c)range-based for loop: -It is a new feature of C++ which was added in C++11.
+• LOOPS:- a)while loop b)for loop c)range-based for loop: -It is a new feature of C++ which was added in C++11.
 Also range based for loop will only work in code editors like “Code Blocks” and “Visual Studio”.

-• IF ELSE STATEMENTS: -It is used to execute some statement code block if the expression is evaluated to true, otherwise executes “else” statement code block.
+• IF ELSE STATEMENTS:-It is used to execute some statement code block if the expression is evaluated to true, otherwise executes “else” statement code block.

-• Classes and Objects: - A class in C++ is a user defined data type or data structure.
+• Classes and Objects:- A class in C++ is a user defined data type or data structure.
 In simple words, a class is a collection of objects of similar type.
 It is an instance of a class.
 When a class is defined, no memory is allocated but when object is instantiated memory is allocated.

-• Getline() method: -It is used so that while taking input, space is also taken as input.
+• Getline() method:-It is used so that while taking input, space is also taken as input.

-• ENCAPSULATION: - Binding data members and member functions in one unit known as a class.
+• ENCAPSULATION:- Binding data members and member functions in one unit known as a class.
 With the help of this concept, data is not accessible to the outside world and only those functions which are declared in the class, can access it.

-• INHERITANCE: -Inheritance is a process by which objects of new class acquire the properties of objects of existing class.
+• INHERITANCE:- Inheritance is a process by which objects of new class acquire the properties of objects of existing class.
 Using Inheritance, we can increase a class’s functionalities.

-• DATA HIDING: -Using access specifiers like public, private and protected we can choose which members can be accessed by outside sources and which members cannot.
+• DATA HIDING:- Using access specifiers like public, private and protected we can choose which members can be accessed by outside sources and which members cannot.

-• STL: - We used classes defined in Standard Template Library like "string" and "vector" classes.
+• STL:- We used classes defined in Standard Template Library like "string" and "vector" classes.

-• POINTERS: -We used “this” pointer to get and set the values of data members.
+• POINTERS:- We used “this” pointer to get and set the values of data members.
 Whenever a member function